koher/try-swift-2016/try-swift.md

 ### Error Handling in C

-^ Although I fiddled around with BASIC during my childhood, my first actual programming language was C. Error handling in C was something like this.
+^ My first actual programming language was C although I fiddled around BASIC in my childhood.
+Error handling in C was something like this.

 ```c